-The caravans consist of several hundred loaded camels, accompanied by the Arabs who let them out to the merchants for the transport of their goods.
-During their route, they are often exposed to the attacks of the roving Arabs of the Sahara, who generally commit their depredations on the approach to the confines of the desert.
-In this tiresome journey, the caravans do not proceed to the place of their destination, in a direct line across the trackless desert, but turn occasionally eastward or westward, according to the situation of certain fertile. inhabited, and cultivated spots, called oases, interspersed in various parts of the Sahara, like islands These serve as watering places to in the ocean. the men, as well as to feed, refresh, and replenish the hardy and patient camel.
+With what amazement did we survey the vast surface that was presented to us when we arrived at this stupendous monument, which seemed to reach the clouds!
+Here and there appeared some Arab guides upon the immense masses above us, like so many pigmies, waiting to show the way to the summit.
+Now and then we thought we heard voices, and listened; but it was the wind in powerful gusts sweeping the immense ranges of stone.
+Already some of our party had begun the ascent, and were pausing at the tremendous depth which they saw below.
+One of our military companions, after having surmounted the most difficult part of the undertaking, became giddy in consequence of looking down from the elevation he had attained; and being compelled to abandon the project, he hired an Arab to assist him in effecting his descent.
+The rest of us, more accustomed to the business of climbing heights, with many a halt for respiration, attacks of the roving Arabs of the Sahara, who generally commit their depredations on the approach to the confines of the desert.
+In this tiresome journey, the caravans do not proceed to the place of their destination, in a direct line across the trackless desert, but turn occasionally eastward or westward, according to the situation of certain fertile, inhabited, and cultivated spots, called oases, interspersed in various parts of the Sahara, like islands in the ocean.
+These serve as watering places to the men, as well as to feed, refresh, and replenish the hardy and patient camel.
 At each of these cultivated spots, the caravan sojourns about seven days, and then proceeds on its journey, until it reaches another spot of the same description.
-In the intermediate journeys the hot winds denominated shume or simoom, are often so violent, as considerably, if not entirely, to exhale the water carried in skins by the camels for the use of the passengers and drivers.
+In the intermediate journeys, the hot winds, denominated shume or simoom, are often so violent, as considerably, if not entirely, to exhale the water carried in skins by the camels for the use of the passengers and drivers.
 On these occasions it is affirmed by the Arabs, that five hundred dollars have been frequently given for a draught of water, and that ten or twenty dollars are commonly paid, when a partial exhalation has occurred.

-In 1805, a caravan proceeding from Timbuctoo to Tafilet was disappointed in not finding water at one of the usual watering-places, when, horrible to relate, the whole of the persons belonging to it, two thousand in number, besides one thousand eight hundred camels perished of thirst!
-Accidents of this nature account for the vast quantities of numan and other bones which are found heaped to gether in various parts of the desert.
+In 1805, a caravan proceeding from Timbuctoo to Tafilet was disappointed in not finding water at one of the usual watering-places, when, horrible to relate, the whole of the persons belonging to it, two thousand in number, besides one thousand eight hundred camels, perished of thirst!
+Accidents of this nature account for the vast quantities of human and other bones which are found heaped together in various parts of the desert.